 - You don’t need to be buried in information.
 Information rarely changes behavior.
 You need a system to implement the strategies

 - Whenever you use the word “should” — “I should get in shape” or “I should spend more time with my kids” — you have already lost.
 As Nike says, “Just Do It”.

 - Systemization and Automation is more powerful than almost anyone can imagine when it comes to transforming your business.

 As you know, I give away 90% of my advice and material for free.
 My goal is to give away better free content and information than most people charge for.
 I save the premium content only for those who want to take their expertise to an entirely new level and become a master at their profession.
 That’s who the Restaurant Management Masterclass is for.

 In the meantime, I would love to hear from you about your current situation and how you manage your time and systems in your business, or what you feel you need help with in your bar/restaurant, because I will be constantly updating the course and adding new material to make it the most effective and powerful course available (updates and new content are all included in the course membership).

 Feel free to email me at Dave@therealbarman.com and give me your best bitching and moaning story.
 Bet it can’t top mine.

 Otherwise, you’re welcome to keep doing things the way you’re doing them now and continue to get the same results, whatever they are.

 Either way, see you next time.
 Make a million.

 P.S.
-In case you just scrolled quickly to the bottom, here’s the course link again: The Restaurant Management Masterclass
+In case you just scrolled quickly to the bottom, here’s the link to the goodies again: The Restaurant Management Masterclass